microsoft/FabricRTIWorkshop/docs/workshop.md

 ### Lab Architecture
-![Architectural Diagram](assets/architecture.png "Architecture Diagram") Now with Data Activator (Reflex), we can also set alerts on Real-time Dashboards to send a message in Teams with conditional threasholds or even more advanced actions.
+![Architectural Diagram](assets/architecture.png "Architecture Diagram") Now with Data Activator (Reflex), we can also set alerts on Real-time Dashboards to send a message in Teams with conditional thresholds or even more advanced actions.

 ---